By Kimberly Suckow

 Read something every day: Encourage your child to take advantage of every opportunity to read.
 Find them throughout the day:

 - Morning: The newspaper — even if it is just the comics or today's weather.

 - Daytime: Schedules, TV guides, magazines, online resources, etc. For example, if your child likes the food channel, help him/her look for a recipe on the network's website — then cook it together for more reading practice.

 - Evening: End the day by having your child read to you from the book he/she is currently reading.
 Have him practice a paragraph, page, or chapter before reading to you.
 Rereading will help him/her be more fluent, which means, able to read at the right speed, correctly, and with nice expression.

 Keep reading aloud: Reading aloud benefits all children and teens, especially those who struggle.
 One benefit is that you can read books your child can't, so he/she will build listening comprehension skills with grade-level and above books.
 This will increase his knowledge and expand his experience with text so that he will do better when reading on his own.

-We have also put together a Tips and Free Resources Guide to help parents prevent summer reading loss for their children.
+We have also put together Resources to help parents prevent summer reading loss for their children.
 We’ve included links to summer reading lists, reward programs, and literacy activities; fun and engaging educational things to do around Houston with your children, including summer camps; and parent education resources.
-To view or download a printable version of this guide, please click HERE.

 Don’t let your kids fall behind over the break!
 There are so many ways to incorporate reading while still having a fun-filled summer.